Categories

 Editorial Calendar Changes – UBC Academic Calendar Proofreading

-Editorial calendar changes are non-substantive corrections to existing programs and courses, and include updating ‘broken’ URLs, spelling and grammar errors, change of names and change of contact information, and updating academic staff lists.
+Editorial calendar changes are non-substantive corrections to existing programs and courses, and include updating ‘broken’ URLs, spelling and grammar errors, updating contact information, and updating academic staff lists.

 Contact